PLkolek/stats-service/README.md

 * ParseUUIDPipe doesn't report which argument failed parsing
 * due to an issue in Sequelize v6 casting is needed: https://github.com/sequelize/sequelize/issues/12842
 * faker.js can't generate unique values, making tests a little fragile (a little, I haven't experienced it :))
 * spinning up a clean database for e2e tests
+* config for migrations is provided separately
 * migrations are written in JS, not TS :(
 * use umzug to run migrations on app startup instead of manually
 * CI/CD with Gitlab CI or Github Actions